 Consult Operator’s Manual

 The operator's manual for your excavator is a valuable resource.
-It contains important information on how to maintain and operate the machine, but it can also be of great help in diagnosing what might be wrong with the machine if it won't start.
+It contains important information on how to maintain and operate the machine, but it can also be of great help in diagnosing what might be wrong with the machine if it doesn't start.
 The manual will guide you through troubleshooting steps that may lead to a quick resolution or at least point you in the right direction.
-For example, some possible causes are: loose wire connections, faulty starter solenoid, fuel valve not operating properly, faulty fuel pump, air cleaner dirty/clogged and malfunctioning spark plugs.
+For example, some possible causes are loose wire connections, faulty starter solenoid, fuel valve not operating properly, faulty fuel pump, air cleaner dirty/clogged and malfunctioning spark plugs.

 Consult with the Service Technician